The holidays are a time when being together with friends and family is paramount. But what if your family is spread out across the country?

 Money-saving tip: If you opt to rent a vacation home or condo, be sure to take advantage of the kitchen so you can cook as much as possible to save money.
 “It can be fun to stop at the local grocery store or fish market,” Rowe says.
 “Make preparing a lunch or dinner into an activity for the whole family.”

 How to discuss travel expenses with relatives

-If you’re concerned about how to broach the subject of gifting travel or worried about how to split expenses, make sure you discuss the matter openly.
-“Be upfront about how much things will cost and plan accordingly so there are no surprise expenses or bills at the end,” Novak says.
+If you’re concerned about how to broach the subject of gifting travel or worried about how to split expenses, make sure you discuss the matter openly from the get-go to avoid any surprises.